Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN

 {Ruhr University Bochum, Faculty of Physics and Astronomy, Astronomical Institute (AIRUB), Universitätsstraße 150, 44801 Bochum, Germany \and Ruhr Astroparticle and Plasma Physics Center (RAPP Center) \and Leiden Observatory, Leiden University, Postbus 9513, 2300 RA Leiden, The Netherlands \and Deutsches Elektronen-Synchrotron (DESY), Platanenallee 6, D-15378 Zeuthen, Germany \and Institut fur Physik, Humboldt-Universität zu Berlin, D-12489 Berlin, Germany \and Division of Physics, Mathematics, and Astronomy, California Institute of Technology, Pasadena, CA 91125, USA \and University of Maryland, Department of Astronomy, 4296 Stadium Dr, College Park, MD 20742, USA \and NASA Goddard Space Flight Center, Astrophysics Science Division, 8800 Greenbelt Rd, Greenbelt, MD 20771, USA \and Center for Research and Exploration in Space Science and Technology, NASA/GSFC, Greenbelt, MD 20771, USA \and Department of Particle Physics and Astrophysics, Weizmann Institute of Science, 76100 Rehovot, Israel. \and Cahill Center for Astrophysics, California Institute of Technology, MC 249-17, 1200 E California Boulevard, Pasadena, CA, 91125, USA }

 \abstract {To date, three nuclear transients have been associated with high-energy neutrino events.
 These transients are generally thought to be powered by tidal disruptions of stars (TDEs) by massive black holes.
 However, AT2019aalc, hosted in a Seyfert-1 galaxy, was not yet classified due to a lack of multiwavelength observations.
-Interestingly, the source has re-brightened 4 years after its discovery.} {We aim to classify the transient and explain the mechanism responsible for its second optical flare.} {We conducted a multi-wavelength monitoring program (from radio to X-rays) of AT2019aalc during its re-brightening in 2023/2024.} {The observations revealed a uniquely bright UV counterpart and multiple X-ray flares during the second optical flaring episode of the transient.
+Interestingly, the source has re-brightened 4 years after its discovery.} {Our aim is to constrain the physical mechanism responsible for the second optical flare, which may also provide clues to the origin of the initial event.} {We conducted a multi-wavelength monitoring program (from radio to X-rays) of AT2019aalc during its re-brightening in 2023/2024.} {The observations revealed multiple X-ray flares during the second optical flaring episode of the transient and a uniquely bright UV counterpart.
 The second flare, similarly to the first one, is also accompanied by IR dust echo emission.
 A long-term radio flare is found with an inverted spectrum.
 Optical spectroscopic observations reveal the presence of Bowen Fluorescence lines and strong high-ionization coronal lines indicating an extreme level of ionization in the system.} {The results suggest that the transient can be classified as a Bowen Fluorescence Flare (BFF), a relatively new sub-class of flaring active galactic nuclei (AGN).
 AT2019aalc can be also classified as an extreme coronal line emitter (ECLE).
 We found that, in addition to AT2019aalc, another BFF AT2021loi is spatially coincident with a high-energy neutrino event.
-The multi-wavelength properties of these transients suggest a possible connection between ECLEs, BFFs and TDEs in AGN.}
+We propose a repeating TDE scenario within an AGN framework to explain the multi-wavelength properties of AT2019aalc and suggest a possible connection among ECLEs, BFFs, and TDEs occurring in AGNs.}

 \keywords{galaxies: active -- galaxies: Seyfert -- quasars: emission lines -- individual: AT2019aalc -- Neutrinos}